JuliaEdmunds/Top-Trumps/README.md

 - [x] Switch ID to base_experience as a fighting stat for Pokémon
 - [x] Get 2 random cards and let the player decide which one that they want to use
 - [x] Play multiple rounds and record the outcome of each round.
 The player with the highest number of rounds won, wins the game
+- [x] Add an option for player to decide if they want to play again or not

 ## COULD